 1. Happy Tail

 It is precisely what the name says.
-A happy tail is an injury that occurs when your dog is delighted and is moving its tail, which may hit against other hard things, leading to an injury.
+A happy tail is an injury that occurs when your dog is delighted and is moving its tail, which may hit against other complex things, leading to an injury.
 Your dog may hit its bottom with surfaces like a wall, chairs, etc. This hard-hitting may lead to damage that causes deep wounds.

 A happy tail injury needs to be covered with a bandage so that the wound gets as much protection as possible.
 If you take your dog to the vet, they may even suggest using an Elizabethan collar so that your dog cannot reach its tail to lick or chew it.